brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Channel.md

 ▸ **fetchSubscriptions**(`pageOptions?`, `parts?`): `Promise`<[`Subscription`](Library_Exports.Subscription)[]\>

-Fetches the channel's subscriptions and assigns them to [[Channel.subscriptions]].
+Fetches the channel's subscriptions from the API and assigns them to [[Channel.subscriptions]].

 #### Parameters